-1.1 BACKGROUND INFORMATION
+1.1 Background of the Study

 The history of migration is as much the history of human civilization.
 Humans have moved into new areas in search of food and shelter since their emergence as a species.
 Ever since the Stone Age, migration has led to the transmission of physical characteristics and diffusion of cultural makeup including tools, habits, skills, customs, forms of social organizations and furthermore, the unfolding of newer ideas and the spread of knowledge.
-The most important migratory movements in history were the Gothic forays through the 3rd to the 6th century A.D., the Arab invasions in the 7th and 8th centuries, and the invasions of the Ottoman Turks in the 14th to the 16th centuries.
+The most important migratory movements in history were the Gothic forays through the 3rd to the 6th century A.D., the Arab invasions in the 7th and 8th centuries, and the invasions of the Ottoman Turks in the 14th to the 16th centuries (Pandey, 2005).
 But from 17th century onwards, migration became a matter of individuals and families rather than nations or mass groups.
 The basic motive for venturing into distant lands now became the quest for better economic opportunities and improved living standards rather than just food and shelter.
-The Industrial revolution gave rise to an important trend of international migration that of the great movement of people from rural to urban centres in virtually every country and the travel from low-levels of social depravity to higher levels of economic prospects.
-[Pandey, Nishchal N.; (April 2005).
-Institute of Foreign Affairs, Policy Study Series V: Labour Issues and Foreign Policy.]
+The Industrial revolution gave rise to an important trend of international migration that of the great movement of people from rural to urban centers in virtually every country and the travel from low-levels of social depravity to higher levels of economic prospects.

 With the ebb and flow of time and the innovations in easy air travel, communications and improved productivity; migration was not necessarily a 'permanent relocation'.
 By working in a factory thousands of miles away, now a "migrant worker" can send money back to his family in the remote hills of his country and also return for a reunion during holidays.
-Foreign employment became a major source of national income for many developing countries.
+Foreign employment became a major source of national income for many developing countries (Pandey, 2005).